whelan-low/tp/docs/DeveloperGuide.md

 `DeleteStudentFromClassCommandParser` implements the `Parser` interface and its operations.

-`DeleteStudentFromClassCommand` extends the `Command` class and contains auxillary operations that supports the mechanism, such as retrieving the target tutorial class.
+`DeleteStudentFromClassCommand` extends the `Command` class and contains auxiliary operations that supports the mechanism, such as retrieving the target tutorial class.
 Each of the following commands further extends `DeleteStudentCommand` based on its specific functionality:

 - `DeleteStudentFromClassByEmailCommand` — Delete student based on specified email from a tutorial class.
 - `DeleteStudentFromClassByIdCommand` — Delete student based on specified student id from a tutorial class.